 This is something I’ve really honed in on doing and I’d urge you to do the same.
 When we first start getting sent things to review or start getting noticed by brands, it can be SO EASY to say yes to everything.
 I’ve certainly said yes to gifted products in the past that looking back have me thinking, “what the heck?”.
 Just because something is offered to you, doesn’t mean you HAVE to say yes.

 Consider only promoting cruelty-free and/or Vegan products

-As well as shopping sustainably, another thing I’ve been trying to do more is only use and promote cruelty free and/or Vegan products.
+One thing I’ve tried to really focus on doing is only use and promote cruelty free and/or Vegan products.
 My main priority is cruelty free.
 But if they’re Vegan too?
 Great!
 Shopping for cruelty free and/or Vegan skincare, make up, hair care and body care is always a good move to make.
 I currently only shop at Superdrug for my skincare because they do such an incredible range of cruelty free and Vegan products.